roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network/Service discovery DNS/Use NodeLocal DNSCache in an ACK cluster.md

 ## Compatibility with PrivateZone

 By default, NodeLocal DNSCache uses the TCP protocol to communicate with CoreDNS.
-CoreDNS communicates with the upstream servers by using the protocol that is used by the query source.
-If PrivateZone is used in your cluster, query requests processed by NodeLocal DNSCache are sent to PrivateZone by using the TCP protocol.
+CoreDNS communicates with the upstream servers based on the protocol used by the source of DNS queries.
+If PrivateZone is used in your cluster, DNS queries processed by NodeLocal DNSCache are sent to PrivateZone by using the TCP protocol.
 PrivateZone does not support the TCP protocol in some regions.
-Therefore, errors may occur when query requests are processed by using PrivateZone.
+Therefore, errors may occur when DNS queries are processed by using PrivateZone.

 **Related topics**